-1. The CEO and Chief of Staff shall be responsible for presenting the history of conduct to the Medical Executive Committee.
+1. The CEO and Medical Staff President shall be responsible for presenting the history of conduct to the Medical Executive Committee.

-- 2. The Medical Executive Committee shall be fully apprised of any reports of behavior that undermines a culture of safety, and any meetings and warnings, so that it may pursue whatever action is necessary to terminate the unacceptable conduct. - 3.
-The Medical Executive Committee may refer the matter to the Board of Trustees with or without recommendation as to action.
-If the Medical Executive Committee makes a recommendation, it shall be processed as provided in the corrective action section of the Medical Staff Bylaws. - 4.
-Should the Medical Executive Committee forward the matter without a recommendation, any further action, including hearing and appeal, shall then be initiated by the Board of Trustees and shall be processed as provided in the corrective action section of the Medical Staff Bylaws.
+2. The Medical Executive Committee shall be fully apprised of any reports of behavior that undermines a culture of safety, and any meetings and warnings, so that it may pursue whatever action is necessary to terminate the unacceptable conduct.

+3. The medical Executive Committee may refer the matter to the Board of Directors with or without recommendation as to action.
+If the Medical Executive Committee makes a recommendation, it shall be processed as provided in the corrective action section of the Medical Staff Bylaws.

+4. Should the Medical Executive Committee forward the matter without a recommendation, any further action, including hearing and appeal, shall then be initiated by the Board of Directors and shall be processed as provided in the corrective action section of the Medical Staff Bylaws.

-Although this policy is intended to outline a suggested method of progressive counseling and discipline, nothing herein shall be deemed to require such progressive discipline in the event that the seriousness of the individual's behavior warrants immediate corrective action.
-A single egregious incident, including but not limited to physical or sexual harassment, a felony conviction, assault, a fraudulent act, stealing, or damaging hospital property may result in immediate corrective action.
+Although this policy is intended to outline a suggested method of progressive counseling and discipline, nothing herein shall be deemed to require such progressive discipline, in the event that the seriousness of the individual's behavior warrants immediate corrective action.
+A single egregious incident, including but not limited to physical or sexual harassment, a felony conviction, assault, a fraudulent act, stealing, or damaging Hospital property may result in immediate corrective action.

-Documentation and Document Retention
+Document and Document Retention

-- 1. All meetings with the practitioner and/or relating to the reported behavior that undermines a culture of safety shall be documented and maintained in the practitioner's quality file. - 2.
-After each meeting with the practitioner, a letter summarizing the substance of the meeting shall be sent to the practitioner. - 3.
-A copy of all original Reports shall be maintained in the practitioner's quality file with all of the documents and notes on the matter.
-The practitioner may also submit a written response to be placed in the file if he/she so desires.
+1. All meetings with the Practitioner and/or relating to the reported behavior that undermines a culture of safety, shall be documented and maintained in the Practitioner's quality file.

+2. After each meeting with the Practitioner, a letter summarizing the substance of the meeting shall be sent to the Practitioner.

+3. A copy of all original Reports shall be maintained in the Practitioner's quality file with all of the documents and notes on the matter.
+The Practitioner may also submit a written response to be placed in the file if he/she desires.